mamedev/mame/docs/source/techspecs/luareference.rst

-    A Boolean indicating whether emulation is not currently running, usually because the session has been paused or the emulated system has not completed starting. machine.exit_pending (read-only)
+    A Boolean indicating whether emulation is not currently running, usually because the session has been paused or the emulated system has not completed starting. machine.devices (read-only)
-    A Boolean indicating whether the emulation session is scheduled to exit. machine.hard_reset_pending (read-only)
-    A Boolean indicating whether a hard reset of the emulated system is pending. machine.devices (read-only)
     A :ref:`device enumerator <luareference-dev-enum>` that yields all :ref:`devices <luareference-dev-device>` in the emulated system.